thrashr888/grunt-sftp-deploy/README.md

   "key2": {
     "username": "username2",
     "password": "password2"
+  },
+  "privateKey": {
+    "key": true,
+    "username": "username"
+  },
+  "privateKeyEncrypted": {
+    "key": true,
+    "username": "username",
+    "passphrase": "passphrase1"
+  },
+  "privateKeyCustom": {
+    "key": true,
+    "username": "username",
+    "passphrase": "passphrase1",
+    "keyLocation": "/full/path/to/key"
   }
 }
 ```

+If `keyLocation` is not specified, `grunt-sftp-deploy` looks for keys at `~/.ssh/id_dsa` and `/.ssh/id_rsa`.

+You can supply passwords for encrypted keys with the `passphrase` attribute.

 This way we can save as many username / password combinations as we want and look them up by the `authKey` value defined in the _grunt_ config file where the rest of the target parameters are defined.